Meghanaramesha/BLOG/GitBook_Content/Influencers/Kopelovich/Spotted a clever retention trick on iOS in Block Jam.md

 ![](https://www.gamigion.com/wp-content/uploads/2025/10/Spotted-a-clever-retention-trick-on-iOS-in-Block-Jam.jpg)

-🚨 Spotted a clever retention trick on iOS in Block Jam:
+ðŸš¨ Spotted a clever retention trick on iOS inÂ Block Jam:

-When you long-press the app as if you want to remove it, instead of just saying goodbye, the game tries one last save with a “Don’t leave!” prompt 😅 — offering free boosters if you stay.
+When you long-press the app as if you want to remove it, instead of just saying goodbye, the game tries one last save with a â€œDonâ€™t leave!â€ prompt ðŸ˜… â€” offering free boosters if you stay.

-If you click on it, you’re sent back to the game where you’re instantly rewarded with coins and 1 day of unlimited lives ❤️.
+If you click on it, youâ€™re sent back to the game where youâ€™re instantly rewarded with coins and 1 day of unlimited lives â¤ï¸.

 Why it works:
-✅ Catches players at the exact moment of churn
+âœ… Catches players at the exact moment of churn
-✅ Turns uninstall intent into a surprise reward
+âœ… Turns uninstall intent into a surprise reward
-✅ Makes leaving harder (and staying feels rewarding)
+âœ… Makes leaving harder (and staying feels rewarding)

-A small but smart design choice that shows how every touchpoint with the player can be an opportunity for engagement.
+A small but smart design choice that shows howÂ every touchpointÂ with the player can be an opportunity for engagement.

 ![](https://www.gamigion.com/wp-content/uploads/2024/07/cropped-Kopelovich-100x100.jpeg)